ant52ho/bree_takehome/README.md

    npm install
    ```

-3. Create a `.env` file in the frontend directory with the following variables:
+3. Create a `.env` file in the frontend directory using the frontend/.sample.env file

-Can use .sample.env file

 4. Start the development server:
    ```bash